jimbateson/jamesbateson.co.uk/src/articles/share-what-aria-still-does-not-do.md

 Wanted to add a little note on here so I do not lose it and can refernce in the future.

-I particularly liked the following statement, and is something that I have come across being an issue on many occoasions when testing, analysing and remediating accessibility on sites:
+I particularly liked the following statement, and is something that I have come across being an issue on many occasions when testing, analysing and remediating accessibility on sites:

 > Use of ARIA is a promise you as a developer make to screen reader users.
 >